ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 ~~~
 {: .output}

+> ## Exercise: Try creating your own tag
+>
+> Now try it yourself.
+Choose a different commit and give it a label using `git tag`.
+> Confirm that you can check out this commit.
+Once you have finished, delete it.
+>
+{: .challenge}

 There is one last important thing to know about git tags.
 Like branches, they are not
 automatically synced with your remote (e.g. GitHub) and have to be pushed explicitly.
 We
 will cover this later, but first let's discuss how to give your software a descriptive